Longwater1234/WedemyServer/README.md

 ## Frontend & Live Demo

 Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and demo built using Vue 3 and Typescript.
 However, you can still use any frontend-stack with this project.
-See the API Doc for this project on the Wiki page.
+See the [aPI Docs](https://github.com/Longwater1234/WedemyServer/wiki/API-Documentation) for this project.

 ## Requirements